AchinthaGedara/Receipes/README.md

 Operation.
 1) Enter key phrase and search.
 2) Ckick on pink color save button to save.
-3)Click on download button near search box to view saved recipes.
+3) Click on download button near search box to view saved recipes.
 4) Click on close button on recipes to delete recipes.